dfrag-tv/vrs-event-announcements/dmg-cs2-ruleset-open-series-1.md

 In extraordinary circumstances (medical issue, power outage, etc.), an unlisted substitute may be allowed at the organiser’s discretion.

 ### Coaches
-- Coaches are not permitted in the server.
+- Coaches are not permitted in the server during open qualifiers
 - May only be used as substitutes in emergencies.

 ### Extrajudicial Agreements
 “Gentlemen’s Agreements” are not sanctioned or enforceable by the organiser.